Skip to main content

 Before volunteering at DOC, it is important to be familiar with the Prison Rape Elimination Act (PREA).
 It prohibits sexual misconduct in correctional settings such as prisons, jails, lockups, and juvenile facilities.
 Sexual misconduct under this law includes:

-• Inmate-on-inmate sexual assault and abuse
+• Incarcerated individual-on-incarcerated individual sexual assault and abuse

-• Inmate-on-inmate and staff-on-inmate sexual harassment
+• Individual-on-individual and staff-on-individual sexual harassment

-The Department has zero tolerance for sexual offenses committed against inmates by other inmates, as well as sexual offenses committed by employees, volunteers, and contract staff.
-DOC has designed and implemented PREA training specific for staff, contractors, volunteers, and inmates.
-The Information for Staff, Contract Staff and Volunteers PREA brochureAdobe PDF file provides additional information and volunteer responsibilities.
+The Department has zero tolerance for sexual offenses committed against incarcerated individuals by other incarcerated individuals, as well as sexual offenses committed by employees, volunteers, and contract staff.
+DOC has designed and implemented PREA training specific for staff, contractors, volunteers, and incarcerated individuals.
+The Information for Staff, Contract Staff and Volunteers PREA brochure (pdf) provides additional information and volunteer responsibilities.

 How to Apply